nilearn/nilearn/doc/modules/classes.rst

 Reference
 =========

-This is the class and function reference of nisl.
+This is the class and function reference of nilearn.
 Please refer to the :ref:`full user guide <user_guide>` for further details, as the class and function raw specifications may not be enough to give full guidelines on their uses.